 - Inventory – the UOM used for your company’s stocking system

 - Purchasing – the UOM used when you purchase a part from another company

 - Sales – the UOM used to sell a part to one of your customers

 Purchasing and sales UOMs can be different for each supplier and purchaser.
 To find out how each supplier sells that part, you’ll want to look under the “price list.”
-In this box, you can see the approved suppliers for the part you’re looking at.
-Click on one of those, and all of the relevant information about that part and supplier will come up.
+You can see the approved suppliers for the part you’re looking at in this box.
+Click on one of those, and all relevant information about that part and supplier will come up.
 At the bottom of the box, you can find the unit of measure conversion done for you.
-It shows your default inventory UOM as well as the UOM they use for selling the part.
+It shows your default inventory UOM and the UOM they use for selling the part.